 Over-sharing can have detrimental effects.
 It can trigger unwanted consequences through disclosure and affect trust among stakeholders.
 In such cases, it is important to consider whether controlling access or even excluding particular stakeholders, might wield more benefits than disadvantages for the goals at hand.
+Strategies based on the minimisation of data and ensuring that only the data relevant to a specfic purpose is shared can help to justify excluding unaffected parties.
+These can link back to the risk assessment policies of the data protection impact assessment.

 If exclusions are implemented, how do they take into consideration legitimacy concerns or power imbalances?